danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 }
 ```

 Secondly, the program collects the data in the form of objects: the seed text (based on the text input), the length of the predictive text (based on the slider), as well as the temperature value (based on the other slider).
 These data objects will be passed to the charRNN's method: `charRNN.generate()` in order to process the seed text via the pre-trained model (with a callback function `gotdata()`).
 This `.generate()` method returns the text object `sample` as sample output.
-Theoretically, the predictive text will have learnt the style from all the chapters and then generates the new text accordingly.
+Theoretically, the predictive text will have learnt the style from all the chapters (if only crudely) and then generates the new text accordingly.

 ```javascript
 function generate() {